zikula/core/docs/README.md

 ---
 # Zikula Core - Application Framework

-Zikula Core is an Application Framework which extends Symfony 6.x and includes technologies fostering a dynamic modular development paradigm and Twig-based theming system which allows for rapid application development.
+Zikula Core is an Application Framework which extends Symfony 7.x and includes technologies fostering a dynamic modular development paradigm which allows for rapid application development.
 See the features section below for more information.

 Zikula also features an [MDSD](https://en.wikipedia.org/wiki/Model-driven_engineering) tool for rapid prototyping and bundle development called [ModuleStudio](https://modulestudio.de/en/) or MOST.